nawnit/Xamarin_Sample_Android/README.md

 ---
-name: Xamarin.Android - Hello World
+name: Xamarin.Android - Phoneword
-description: "A simple hello world application that uses a TextView to display a 'hello world' message via a string resource (get started)"
+description: "Sample app for the article, Hello, Android (Quickstart).
+This version of Phoneword incorporates all of the functionality... (get started)"
 page_type: sample
 languages:
 - csharp